Extradition; What happens when I get to Court?

 If you do not give your consent, then the District Judge will want to know the grounds on which you oppose your extradition.
-There are a number of statutory bars to extradition, and many people rely on the Human Rights Act.
-Once the issues have been identified, a date for the full hearing will be fixed and your case will be adjourned until then.
+There are several statutory bars to extradition, and many people rely on the Human Rights Act.
+Once the issues have been identified, a date for the full hearing will be fixed, and your case will be adjourned until then.

 JFH Crime can help you apply for bail and fight your extradition, providing crucial support and specialist representation no matter your circumstances.
 We have a consistent active presence in Westminster Magistrates Court and will keep you updated every step of the way.

 You or your loved one doesn’t have to face extradition alone.
 JFH Crime are specialist extradition lawyers in London who can provide sound legal advice and representation for all those facing extradition.